11 Days, from Gocek to Santorini

 Day 3Marmaris & Rhodes

-Sail to Marmaris before moving onto Rhodes in the afternoon.
+Sail to Marmaris before moving onto the Greek island of Rhodes in the afternoon.

 In the afternoon, move onto the largest island in the Dodecanese, Rhodes, also known as the island of the Sun or Pearl of the Mediterranean.
 She offers the best of both worlds, a fairytale town surrounded by medieval walls and a city with an intense nightlife and hundreds of shops where anything can be found.
 The entire island has sights worth seeing including those of the Acropolis at Lindos, the valley of the butterflies and the archaeological sites at Kamiros.
 Plymmyri beach on the southside of Rhodes has the most virigin beaches on the island.
 The area is slowly starting to get developed, but is mainly untouristed - thus it is perfect for finding a secluded beach to picnic on.
 Stegna beach, located on the east coast of the island, is mostly secluded and has not been as commercialized as other regions.
 Long stretches of white sand and lemon and almond groves line the winding roads.
 This is a great area to take advanatge of the water toys onboard.
 Once you have explored the land, dive into its cryastaline waters and explore the sites Stegna offers below the sea level.